Consider Setting Up an Asset Protection Trust in Massachusetts and Pennsylvania

-This arrangement, also known as a lifetime trust, places all your relevant assets into an irrevocable trust managed by a trustee.
-Once the asset protection trust is set up, the person who created it will continue to enjoy the use of the respective items.
+What is a lifetime trust and why find an attorney who specializes in asset protection trusts in PA?
+This arrangement places all your relevant assets into an irrevocable trust managed by a trustee.
+Once the asset protection trust or veterans’ asset protection trust is set up, the person who created it will continue to enjoy the use of the respective items.
 However, they will no longer have ownership over the respective assets and cannot dispose of them.

 How Does a Lifetime Trust Work?

-The relevant parties to a lifetime trust are:
+The relevant parties to a lifetime trust and veterans’ asset protection trust, as your local estate litigation attorney will explain, are:

 - The settlor – the person who creates the trust